daniel5151/gdbstub/README.md

     - (optional) Read/Write/Access Watchpoints (i.e: value breakpoints)
     - (optional) Multithreading support
 - Extended GDB Protocol
-    - (optional) Handle custom commands sent via GDB's `monitor` command
+    - (optional) Handle custom debug commands (sent via GDB's `monitor` command)
     - (optional) Automatic architecture detection

 The GDB Remote Serial Protocol is surprisingly complex, supporting advanced features such as remote file I/O, spawning new processes, "rewinding" program execution, and much, _much_ more.
 Thankfully, most of these features are completely optional, and getting a basic debugging session up-and-running only requires a small subset of commands to be implemented.

-Please open an issue / file a PR if `gdbstub` is missing a feature you'd like to use!
+If `gdbstub` is missing a feature you'd like to use, please file an issue / open a PR!

 ## Feature flags

-`gdbstub` enables the `std` feature by default.
+The `std` feature is enabled by default.
 In `#![no_std]` contexts, use `default-features = false`.

 - `alloc`
-    - Implements `Connection` for `Box<dyn Connection>`
+    - Implements `Connection` for `Box<dyn Connection>`.
+    - Adds output buffering to `ConsoleOutput`.
 - `std` (implies `alloc`)
-    - Implement `Connection` for [`TcpStream`](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and [`UnixStream`](https://doc.rust-lang.org/std/os/unix/net/struct.UnixStream.html).
+    - Implements `Connection` for [`TcpStream`](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and [`UnixStream`](https://doc.rust-lang.org/std/os/unix/net/struct.UnixStream.html).
-    - Implement [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html) for `gdbstub::Error`
+    - Implements [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html) for `gdbstub::Error`
     - Log outgoing packets via `log::trace!` (uses a heap-allocated output buffer)

 ## Examples